The last 20 years have seen the case for cellular and Wi-Fi convergence grow stronger says Chris Spencer, GlobalReach Technology.

-Recently, I presented at the HTNG (Hospitality Technology Next Generation) Europe Conference in Monte Carlo and the question still remains.
+I recently presented at the HTNG (Hospitality Technology Next Generation) Europe Conference in Monte Carlo; the question remains.
 Monaco is a place that’s hit the headlines recently for deploying a comprehensive 5G network but, with no disrespect to the principality intended, it is not the largest landmass to cover everywhere.

 The hype might have us believe that ubiquitous 5G connectivity is here, but for enterprises like hotels, retailers and transport providers who are addressing the challenges and costs of offering wireless internet indoors, should 5G try and be everywhere, when it is possible, more practical and more cost-effective to co-exist with Wi-Fi 6 infrastructure?

 There were historic reasons why the two wireless technologies (and cultures) were distinct.
 Wi-Fi has been called a ‘polite’ technology that grew up in a crowded space of unlicensed spectrum.
 Wi-Fi devices expect to be in a crowded space and listen to see if other devices are already using the radio band.
 Cellular, by contrast, has assumed that it ‘owned’ the band that it had licensed and so had no need to give way.
 It has had a carte blanch to broadcast, filling up fast as more connected devices – and the revolutionary iPhone – hit the market and consumer demand grew.